davidthurman/plex-request/readme.md

 - If you're using Vagrant, cd into the project dir on your local machine, run 'vagrant up', and let the box provision.
 - Change directory to your apache root on your server and run 'php artisan migrate' to create the necessary tables.
 - Access the app in your browser at http://192.168.33.10/ or update your hosts file and map your desired hostname to the IP previously mentioned.

-###To do:

-- Continue working on fulfillment system w/ messages from admins.
-- Add support for cancelled requests in admin panel

 ###Request status codes:
 0 - pending